The City by the Bay is more meetings friendly than ever

 be able to use an innovative Google Maps feature called My

 Location on their Android smartphone devices.
 This tool lets

 users see their location within the center in detail, and

-allows them to easily navigate the convention center to find
+allows them to easily navigate the convention center

 meeting rooms, food service kiosks, restrooms, and more, all

 The convention center is now a U.S. Green Building

 (USGBC) Leadership in Energy and Environmental Design (LEED)